Grant Information

 • Programs centered exclusively on conferences, multi-week summer camps, festivals, exhibitions, or meetings

-• HHF program grant invitations are sent to selected organizations: June 2, 2025
+HHF program grant invitations are sent to selected organizations

 *Organizations that meet the qualifications and have completed the prospective grantee survey by April 30 will receive an HHF update regarding your request to apply for a program grant by June 2, 2025.

-Please follow HHF on LinkedIn or Instagram to stay informed about future program grant opportunities.
+Send us a note or follow HHF on LinkedIn or Instagram to stay informed about future program grant opportunities!